perfanalytics/pose2sim/README.md

     - Once your cameras are in place, shortly film either a board laid on the floor, or the raw scene\
     (only one frame is needed, but do not just take a photo unless you are sure it does not change the image format).
     - Adjust parameters in the `Config.toml` file.
+    - Then,
-    - If you film a board:\
+      - **If you film a board:**\
         Make sure that it is seen by all cameras. \
         It should preferably be larger than the one used for intrinsics, as results will not be very accurate out of the covered zone.
-    - If you film the raw scene (potentially more accurate if points are spread out):\
+      - **If you film the raw scene** (more flexible and potentially more accurate if points are spread out):\
         Manually measure the 3D coordinates of 10 or more points in the scene (tiles, lines on wall, boxes, treadmill dimensions, etc).
 These points should be as spread out as possible.\
         Then you will click on the corresponding image points for each view.

     <img src="Content/Calib_ext.png" width="920">